1 Corinthians 2:6-4:5 Comments by Stephen Ricker

 * 1 Corinthians 3:1 "Brothers, I could not address you as spiritual but as worldly--mere infants in Christ."

-Jews went to the synagogue every Sabbath to worship and hear the Bible since most did not and could not have a copy at home.
-They did not go to synagogues to learn as many Christian do today.
-Occasionally a prominent visiting rabbi would speak.
+Proper Jews went to the synagogue every Sabbath to worship and hear the Bible since most did not and could not have a copy at home.
+They did not go to synagogues to learn as some Christian do today.
+For small congregations, a prominent visiting rabbi would speak.
 But that was the exception, not the norm.

 God was doing something different in the early church.
 What he was doing in the church had never been done before in antiquity.

-I go to Bible studies, talk to other Christians,, read books, and study the Bible.
+I go to and lead Bible studies, talk to other Christians, read books, and study the Bible.
 The Holy Spirit slowly reveals to me as I pray and humbly submit to him.
 I have had to change my understanding of truths along the way.
 I am grateful for the ways of God.
 No human is my rabbi nor shepherd.
 I am not a sheep to men.
-I am a sheep of God.
+I am God's sheep.
 I thank God for all the people he leads into my life to show me the truth and the way.
 Yet, I know it's not them that changes me in character and thought.
 Its God, my one and only Father.

 >What kind of Bible study did they still need?
 (2)